hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/4-configuration-and-state.md

 ```

 `RawConfiguration` is the type of configuration that the user will see.
 By convention, this configuration should be
-enough to reproducibly determine the NDC schema, so for our SQLite connector, we configure the connector with a list of
+enough to reproducibly determine the connector's schema, so for our SQLite connector, we configure the connector with a
-tables that we want to expose.
+list of tables that we want to expose.
 Each table is defined by its name and a list of columns.
-Columns don't have any specific
+Columns don't have any
-configuration yet, but we leave an empty object type here because we might want to capture things like column types
+specific configuration yet, but we leave an empty object type here because we might want to capture things like column
-later on.
+types later on.

 The `Configuration` type is a validated version of the raw configuration, but for our purposes, we'll reuse the same
 type.